-As sea level rises, saltwater can migrate farther upland through the area's drinking water aquifer.
-This process is relatively slow and begins affecting the aquifer from the bottom since the dense salt water will sit under the less dense fresh water.
-If tidal nuisance flooding becomes more frequent, the entire depth of the aquifer can become saline because the saltwater will infiltrate the aquifer from the flooded land above.
-For a more discussion on the impacts on drinking water, see Section 2.6 a.
+As sea level rises, saltwater can migrate farther upland through the Little Creek's drinking water aguifer.
+This process is relatively slow and begins affecting the aguifer from the bottom since the dense salt water will sit under the less dense fresh water.
+If tidal nuisance flooding becomes more frequent, the entire depth of the aguifer can become saline because the saltwater will infiltrate the aguifer from the flooded land above.
+For a more detailed discussion on the impacts on the Town's drinking water, see Section 2.6 a.
 Background / Issues.